 Now you know how to find what DPI your mouse is using and also how to adjust it if needed.
 Remember, in the end, that it is usually a better idea to focus on changing the sensitivity to something that you are comfortable with and care less about the numbers.

 And if you want to read more about computer mice, we’ve got you covered.
-We have already published an interesting guide on how to hold a mouse for gaming.
+We have already published an interesting guide on how to fix mouse stuttering and jumping around.